The most important things at a glance:

 Why didn't you?

-If you see so much at the trade fairs, what is your favorite food trend?
+Given that you see so much at the trade fairs, what is your favorite food trend?

 Food trends – what’s the hype about?

-Food Trends in Practice
+Food trends in practice

 Conclusion